vikrammood/Lap-Project/README.md

 4.Select Student/Admin/Principal, Register by providing necessary details and login.

 # How to Use ?
-1. Student:login with registered account and download admit card.
+1.Student:login with registered account and download admit card.

 2.Admin:login with registered account and upload files.